Brazilian Jiu Jitsu Dentist Pasadena Texas:

 “What would life be if we had no courage to attempt anything?” ― Vincent van Gogh

-August 11th 2016 is the day I started my Brazilian Jiu Jitsu (BJJ) journey.
+July 1st 2016 is the day I started my Brazilian Jiu Jitsu (BJJ) journey.
 Everyone has their own reasons for starting.
 For me, I was 40 and overweight.
 I exercised sporadically and did not have the mental strength to push myself in my workouts.
 In my mind, I was still the captain of my High School Basketball Team but then reality sets in and my athletic glory is all in the past.
-I’ve been a longtime UFC fan and remember the first events where this skinny looking guy name Royce Gracie dominated.
+I’ve been a longtime UFC fan and remember the first events where this skinny looking guy named Royce Gracie dominated.
 He was always the smaller less physically intimidating fighter.
 However, he would engulf his opponent and wiggle, rotate and soon his opponent would tap out.
 That was my first introduction to BJJ.

 College, Dental School, Marriage, Kids, Business.